-With all the fashion-girl engagements lately, we've been noticing a wide range of ring shapes and sizes.
-Most of these gems in question have been spotted on celebs and trendsetters—in other words, they're massive to our standards.
+We've been noticing a wide range of engagement ring shapes and sizes.
+Of course, most of the gems in question have been spotted on celebs and trendsetters—in other words, they're massive by our standards.

 But what constitutes a "big" ring in the real world?
-Well, to get a sense of what you and I would consider a large rock, Who What Wear tapped five diamond experts to spill on the size they think average girls would consider big.
-Then, we pooled their answers to find the average carat number.
+To get a sense of what you and I would consider a large rock, Who What Wear tapped five diamond experts to spill on the size they think average people would consider big.
+Then we pooled their answers to find the average carat number.

-Keep scrolling to see the final result and learn more from our panel of experts, including why girls think this specific size is so jaw-dropping, and which other factors go into how large a ring actually appears.
+Keep scrolling to see the final result and learn more from our panel of experts, including why people think this specific size is so jaw-dropping and which other factors go into how large a ring actually appears.
 Plus, go a bit further to check out recent "big" celeb diamonds and to shop engagement rings of any size.